 Managing your inventory can be a daunting task, and if it is not done properly it could cost your company thousands of dollars down the line.
 There are several software solutions, such as Fishbowl Manufacturing and Fishbowl Warehouse, which could improve your inventory management system when they are also combined with the application of these three inventory management techniques:

 1. JUST IN TIME

-Using the just-in-time inventory management technique can be risky, especially if it is not implemented with precise accuracy, but if you do it right it can be rewarding and seriously slash carrying costs.
+Using the just-in-time inventory management technique can be risky, especially if it is not implemented with precise accuracy, but if you do it right, it can be rewarding and seriously slash carrying costs.
 Just in time does what the name suggests; it involves having products arrive as soon as the customer orders them.
-It can be risky because it is based on customer behavior, which is not always perfectly predictable.
-Keep in mind when using this technique that it will take a lot of time to research your customers’ buying habits, along with seasonal demand and location-based factors in order for this to be effective.
+This inventory management process can be risky because it is based on customer behavior, which is not always perfectly predictable.
+Keep in mind when using this inventory management technique that it will take a lot of time to research your clients’ buying habits, along with seasonal customer demand and location-based factors in order for this to be effective.